-According to Engel & Völkers Hotel Consulting, the increase is due in particular to the rise in portfolio transactions and the sale of new developments last year.
+According to Engel & Völkers, who also released a report on the resort market in Germany, the above increase is due in particular to the rise in portfolio transactions and the sale of new developments last year.
 The top yield in the top 7 locations fell to 3.8% (previous year 4%).

 At the same time, the hotel pipeline is excellently filled: More than 50,000 rooms are currently being newly built throughout Germany, especially also away from the major cities.
 Germany therefore occupies first place in Europe.